 Homework problems will typically be graded on a 3 point scale: 1-2 points if

 partially (or poorly) completed; 3 points if the problem is completed and

 appears correct.
+Please submit each assignment via e-mail as a single PDF attachment.
 Homework solutions will be sent via e-mail once assignments have been received.